cevans87/rosdev/README.md

 ```

 ### Launching
-Launching is almost exactly the same as with `roslaunch` or `ros2 launch` (the local backend if a
+Launching is almost exactly the same as with `roslaunch` or `ros2 launch`.
+It will run on your
-builder backend is not currently specified).
+runner backend (the local backend if a builder backend is not currently specified).
 ```bash
 cevans@strahd:~/ros2_ws$ rosdev launch demo_nodes_cpp talker_listener
 cevans@strahd:~/ros2_ws$ rosdev launch --backend-runner-uri ssh://cevans@10.0.0.1 \